 According to Stanyer (2005), without information and communication technologies political parties would find it difficult to mobilise their supporters and persuade the undecided voters to support them.
 Earlier technologies such as radio and television rose to prominence as the broadcast nature of the medium permitted the dissemination of messages to a wide range of people, and UK election campaigns from 1997 onwards have additionally made use of databases, email, websites and text messaging.
 By 2005 a real awareness of why, if not an understanding of how, the Internet could be used for political marketing purposes began to grow, but telephone and direct mail were still heavily used (Savigny 2005).
 The Labour Party, for example, spent £501,000 to fund 800,000 pieces of direct mail in the first two months of 2005 (Barnes 2005; Britt 2005).
 At the beginning of the campaign, three million mail-shots were sent out along with 300,000 telephone calls to voters in targeted seats (The Times, 25 October 2004 and 6 April 2005).
 Thus, the real advantages of Internet technologies as we now understand them were not fully appreciated in 2005.
-For example, data mining, automation and personalisation were little used because the political parties still viewed the Internet as a broadcast, mass communication technology (Stanyer 2005).
+For example, data mining, automation and personalisation were little used because the political parties still viewed the Internet as a broadcast, mass communication technology (Stanyer 2005; Jackson and Lilleker, 2009a).

 Internet technologies now include communication and analytics technologies such as websites, email, social media, blogs, databases, and dashboards.
 Even by using these technologies at a basic level in 2005, political parties were able to identify, profile and send personalised campaign messages to individual voters (Savigny 2005).
 The two main parties experimented with complex databases (labour.contact and Voter Vault) to build profiles of voters, based on a wide range of demographic information (Savigny 2005; Seawright 2005).
-This analysis had huge potential to drive a personalised marketing communications strategy, but a lack of understanding of the interactive nature of social media severely hindered the application of this strategy (Harris and Lock 2005; Lardinois 2008).
+This analysis had huge potential to drive a personalised marketing communications strategy, but a lack of understanding of the interactive nature of social media severely hindered the application of this strategy (Harris and Lock 2005; Lardinois 2008; Jackson and Lilleker, 2009a).
 It is true that Labour and the Conservative Party did blog but compared to the US campaign by Howard Dean in 2004, the UK lagged well behind (O’Shaughnessy 2005).

 In fact, the USA has long been a ‘pace-setter’ in the use of technology for campaign purposes (Mancini and Swanson 1996).
 In the 2004 US state and presidential elections, at least 400 million dollars were spent on advertising (Moufahim et al. 2007).
 More significantly, in 2004 Howard Dean led the way for the integration of Internet technologies into political marketing where his ‘Blog for America’ received 40,000 hits per day and allowed people to post whatever message they wanted.
 This led to there being 500,000 e-mail addresses on the Dean database by November 2003, and $5 million was raised by September 2003 (New York Times, 21st December 2003).
 This approach was of course taken to a new level by Barack Obama in 2007 and 2008, as we will show in a later section.